bmoretz/dyn.log/README.md

 A TestObject is defined as below, who’s primary responsibly is to assign a randomly generated identifier to the instance via the constructor.
-There is also a method on the object that will call the logger with some local scope variables that should be logged as well.
+There is also a method on the object that will call the logger with some local scope variables that will be logged as well.

 ``` r
 TestObject <- R6::R6Class(